 5. Wholesale changes in return policies

 Returns are a never-ending challenge for all retailers.
 Appropriate changes that reign in aberrant customer behavior, without undue effect on customers at large, is a sign of a healthy retailer.
 But when changes take place that is completely inconsistent with past company policies and competitive practices, it is often a sign of inner turmoil.

 6. Deterioration in merchandise quality

 Taking quality features and benefits out of merchandise and services is always an all-too-available trick for retailers looking to improve their gross margins.
 But it is almost always a fool’s errand.
 Customers notice when apparel doesn’t fit or wear well; when features and benefits have been withdrawn or made available at higher prices than in the past; and when packaging begins to look cheap and cheesy.

-Merchants under pressure, without adequate leadership, will often see this as path of least resistance.
+Merchants under pressure, without adequate leadership, will often see this as the path of least resistance.
 Once set in motion, however, this course usually becomes irreversible.
-Customers rarely give a second chance to retailers who exhibit this behaviour.
+Customers rarely give a second chance to retailers who exhibit this behavior.

 7. Reduction in marketing spending

 Stores that are having trouble paying their bills often begin to reduce their marketing spending disproportionately.
 Cheaper paper and fewer pages in newspaper inserts, less attention to the quality of the artwork, smaller media distribution, and failure to repeat historically successful fashion and promotional events are all harbingers of trouble.

 Hand in hand with this is the imposition of unreasonable and unwarranted demands on vendor partners for increases in advertising allowances.

 All retailers are sensitive to competitive price issues.
 When a retail business suddenly begins to be less focused on this, they are definitely heading for trouble.
 Failure to set prices properly, and then adjust prices, as necessary, is a symptom of a loss of integrity in customers’ eyes.